cse110-fall22-group12/cse110-fall22-group12/README.md

 # My Recipe #
-An app to log all your rescipes :)
+An app to log all your recipes :)
 Features include being able to view, and edit any and all of your recipes on the go!

 ## DOCS!